OpenVnmrJ/ovjTools/OSX.md

 curl -Os https://github.com/timburrow/gcc-5.2-OSX/releases/download/1.0/gcc5.2-osx-usrlocal.tar.bz2
 sudo tar xf gcc5.2-osx-usrlocal.tar.bz2 -C /
 ```
+*Note that gcc compilation will usually fail, so remove or rename gcc*

 ## Install Java 6
 Install Java 6 from the installer from Apple.
 After doing this, make Java 6 the default JDK, then check the version